Show summary Hide summary

 Ah, and for nicknames, some might lean towards “Eni” or “Niko,” diminutives that make everything even more affectionate and natural.

-The celebrities who popularized the first name Eniko
+Celebrities who popularized the first name Eniko

-You can’t talk about Eniko without thinking of Enikő Mihalik, the Hungarian model who made a splash on international runways.
+You can’t talk about Eniko without thinking of Enikő Mihalik, the Hungarian model who made a splash on international catwalks.
 She has this kind of first name that fits well with her elegant and modern image, don’t you think?

 Then, Eniko Parrish, married to comedian Kevin Hart, also contributed to its popularity in the United States.
 She stands out as a stylish public figure, which makes the first name Eniko increasingly known, even in pop culture.